EDUCBA

 Relevance and Uses of Free Cash Flow to the Firm (FCFF Formula)

-• Free cash flow to the firm is important because it reflects the amount of cash flow which is available to all the investors including bondholders as well as shareholders of the firm.
+• Free cash flow to the firm is important because it reflects the amount of cash flow available to all the investors, including bondholders and shareholders of the firm.

 • It allows the firms to pursue opportunities for the shareholders to enhance the value of their investments.
-Without cash, it is not possible to develop new products, make acquisitions/up-gradation of machinery, pay dividends and discharge the debt.
+Without cash, developing new products, making acquisitions/up-gradating machinery, paying dividends, and discharging the debt is impossible.

-• Investors prefer to use free cash flow as against net income measures a firm’s financial performance because it is difficult to manipulate than net income.
+• Investors prefer free cash flow as net income measures a firm’s financial performance because it is more difficult to manipulate than net income.

-• It is one of the most important tools in the valuation of a Company since this helps to know how much cash the company is able to generate in a given set of parameters.
+• It is one of the most important tools in the valuation of a Company since this helps to know how much cash the company can generate in a given set of parameters.

 Recommended Articles

 This is a guide to FCFF Formula.
-Here we discuss how to calculate the FCFF Formula along with practical examples and downloadable excel template.
+Here we discuss calculating the FCFF Formula, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –

 1. Formula for Variance Analysis